felafax/felafax/README.md

 # TunerX

-Felafax TunerX is a framework for fine-tuning and pre-training LLMs on XLA runtime.
+Felafax TunerX is a framework for fine-tuning and pre-training LLMs using **XLA runtime**.
 We provide an out of box Jupyter notebook and handle the necessary runtime setup for fine-tuning using using XLA + TPU.

 ## Setup